Villagism – Economic reconstruction of Bhaarat – The goal of an economy is spiritual

 Graphics of Earth covered with currency notes

 An economic arrangement where production and distribution of goods is carried on by individuals or groups of individuals who use their stock of accumulated wealth for making more wealth for themselves.
-Capitalism has its origins in imperialist monarchs of England, Italy and Germany.
-It is a disguised continuation of evil policies of British Raj, Fascism of Mussolini and Nazism of Hitler.
 Three things are therefore essential for Capitalism – private capital, centralized large scale production and private profit.
 Capitalism leads to over-production, unequal distribution of economic wealth, unemployment, war and bloodshed.

 Socialism : Essence, its Advantages and its Evils :